sodadata/docs/soda-cl/schema.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

 Use a schema check to validate the presence, absence or position of columns in a dataset, or to validate the type of data column contains.
-Read more about [SodaCL metrics and checks]({% link soda-cl/metrics-and-checks.md %}) in general.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: